 The key element of the target assembly is the multi-shot rotating wheel.
-In our case, the wheel is formed by a base 304-mm-diameter, 2-mm-thick aluminium disk that can be directly attached to the rotational stage, and is capable of hosting up to eight target sectors.
-The material and thickness of the disk are a compromise between minimizing the overall weight, below the maximum load for the stages, while maximizing the stability and robustness of the structure.
-Each sector consists of a target foil of choice sandwiched between two planar plates of 400 $\mu$ m in thickness, with predrilled holes that allow the irradiation of the target by the laser (Figure 1(b)).
-These planar plates allow one to ensure the stability of the foil throughout the operation, avoiding the deformation of the foil in impact positions adjacent to the irradiated targets (Figure 1(c)), which could otherwise result in changes greater than 100 $\mu$ m.
+In our case, the wheel is formed by a base 304 mm-diameter, 2 mm-thick aluminium disk that can be directly attached to the rotational stage, and capable of hosting up to 8 target sectors.
+The material and thickness of the disk are a compromise between minimising the overall weight, below the maximum load for the stages, while maximising the stability and robustness of the structure.
+Each sector consists of a target foil of choice sandwiched between two planar plates of 400 μm in thickness, with predrilled holes that allow the irradiation of the target by the laser (Fig. 1(b)).
+These planar plates allow to ensure the stability of the foil throughout the operation, avoiding the deformation of the foil in impact positions adjacent to the irradiated targets (Fig. 1(c)), which could otherwise result in changes greater than 100 $\mu$ m.
 The actual distribution, which sets the maximum repetition rate and number of impact positions of the wheel, is limited by factors such as the maximum speed and range of motion of the stages, as well as the minimum size of and distance between the holes on the sector plates.
-In order to maximize the number of irradiation points, the pre-drilled holes are distributed along concentric circular patterns, where the diameter of each hole is kept at 2 mm to prevent damage by the laser.
+In order to maximise the number of irradiation points, the pre-drilled holes are distributed along concentric circular patterns, where the diameter of each hole is kept at 2 mm to prevent damage by the laser.
 The flexibility of the design ensures its compatibility with a broad range of target materials and thicknesses (see Supplemental Material for additional details).
-Given the thinness of the plates, a minimum centre-to-centre distance between holes of $d{\rm H} = 2.5$ mm was required in order to ensure mechanical stability.
+Given the thinness of the plates, a minimum center-to-center distance between holes of $d_H = 2.5 \, \text{mm}$ was required in order to ensure mechanical stability.

-Figure 1. (a) Drawing of the target assembly, depicting the three motorized stages and a rotating wheel. (b) Picture of a target wheel design for 10 Hz operation. (c) Zoomed-in picture of the target wheel, showing the craters on the targets after their irradiation.
+Figure 1. (a) Drawing of the target assembly, depicting the three motorised stages and a rotating wheel. (b) Picture of a target wheel design for 10 Hz operation. (c) Zoomed-in picture of the target wheel, showing the craters on the targets after their irradiation.